huserben/TfsExtensions/BuildTasks/overview.md

 ### Use Same Source Version
 If this option is enabled, the triggered build will use the same source version as the build that includes the task.
 This means if the build was triggered for a specific changeset or label, the same source version will used in the triggered build.
 This option is disabled by default, which means the triggered build will use the latest sources.

+### Use Custom Source Version
+If you're not using the same source version, you can also select a custom source version.
+Put the exact version of the source version to be used in the respective textbox.
+With a git repository, this would mean that the commit hash would be expected.

 ### Use Same Source Branch
 If this is enabled, the triggered build will use the same source branch as the build that includes the task.
 This means if the build is triggered for the source branch *master*, the triggered build will as well.
 Please make sure that if this option is enabled, the triggered build can actually be triggered for that branch.
 Especially if you trigger builds across projects you might want to disable this step.